 "WACHENHEIMER" and "STERLING"

-This three-row, sterling silver line bracelet by Wachenheimer Brothers has a row of faceted, round onyx-glass stones on either side of a center row of diamanté.
+This Wachenheimer sterling, 3 row bracelet has a line of faceted, round onyx-glass stones on either side of a center row of diamantés.
 The bejeweled fold-over clasp, which joins the harp-shaped link at each end, was used by this maker in the early 1930s, when they were no longer using their Diamonbar trademark.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 7/8″) and check your wrist size before purchasing this piece.
-Scroll down to see a great selection of Art Deco pieces to wear with this lovely bracelet.
+Scroll down to see a great selection of Art Deco pieces to wear with this lovely jewel.

-Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryFaceted, rectangular onyx-glass and crystal stones form the body of this Art Deco bar brooch.
+- Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryThis Art Deco bar brooch is formed from faceted, rectangular onyx-glass and crystal stones.
 Each end has a faceted, onyx-glass triangle.
 The silver-tone metal setting has cut-outs, creating a checkered pattern with the stones.
 They are all open-back, and the workmanship is superb.
-The trombone clasp and unusual design make me think this brooch is European in origin.
-I also think the setting is sterling silver, but the mark is unreadable.
+The trombone clasp and unusual design tell me this brooch is European in origin.
+I think the setting is sterling silver, but the mark is unreadable.
 Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this jewel.
-Black-and-white, so popular in the Twenties, never goes out of style!USD$195.00
+Black-and-white, so popular in the Twenties, never goes out of style!USD$295.00

-Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese vintage Bakelite earrings are unusual.
-The pendants in black Bakelite (or other plastic from the 1920s) are embellished with a silver painted design and inlaid diamanté.
+- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese vintage Bakelite earrings are unusual.
+The pendants in black Bakelite (or other plastic from the 1920s) are embellished with a silver painted design and inlaid diamantés.
 A sterling chain connects each drop to a diamanté-centered black bead designed to adorn the earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
-Light-weight and easy to wear, this fun pair works well for off-duty and business-casual wear.
-Scroll down to see a selection of Art Deco bracelets to wear with these jewels.USD$195.00
+Light-weight and easy to wear, this fun pair works well for off-duty and business-casual attire.
+Although many of the stones have darkened, these earrings are still very attractive.
+Scroll down to see a selection of Art Deco bracelets to wear with these jewels.USD$225.00